shaunntan/GenerativeAdversarialActLearning/README.md

 # README

+<font color="red">Please download folder "oracle"(https://drive.google.com/drive/folders/1IrhYawrGMr5eTRAm3oyR2B5ylyDpxkkk?usp=sharing) on the google drive, it is required to run the code, but we cannot share them on github cause they are too large</font>

 This repository is for the final project of DSA5204.
 In this project we reproduce and extend the paper "Generative Adversarial Active Learning"(GAAL) http://arxiv.org/abs/1702.07956

 [TOC]